Knocknadobar: Geography

-Kcocknadobar is northeast of Cahersiveen, and north of the N70 road, on the coast of Dingle Bay.
+Knocknadobar is northeast of Cahersiveen, and north of the N70 road, on the coast of Dingle Bay.
 Knocknadobar is an almost "stand-alone" mountain, and thus its 690 m in height, translates into 565 m of prominence, qualifying it to meet the British Isles Marilyn classification.
 Knocknadobar also meets the Arderin, Simm and Hewitt classifications.
 Knocknadobar ranks as the 32nd-highest mountain in Ireland on the MountainViews Online Database, 100 Highest Irish Mountains, where the prominence threshold is over 100 metres.

 Pilgrimage

 Cnoc na dTobar is noted as an ancient pilgrim mountain.
 Even before Christian times, in the 5th-century, the Knocknadobar was a place of celebrations for Celtic Lúghnasa Festivals in August.
 Lúgh (pronounced Loo) was the god of the Harvest, and festivals or dancing and merriment were held on high ground to make offerings for a good harvest, and Knocknatobar's wide flat summit provided a suitable venue.
 The word for August in the Irish language is "Lúhgnasa" (pronounced in English as "Luanasa").
-In 1884–85, Christian crosses were placed along on the ancient pilgrim trail to represent the 14 stations of the cross, and an altar and a large Celtic cross was placed at the top where mass is said yearly; these works were undertaken by Canon Brosnan of Cahersiveen.
+In 1884–85, Christian crosses were placed along on the ancient pilgrim trail to represent the 14 Stations of the Cross, and an altar and a large Celtic cross was placed at the top where mass is said yearly; these works were undertaken by Canon Brosnan of Cahersiveen.

 The full Cnock na dTobar Pilgrimage Path takes circa 3.5 hours to complete the 9-kilometre route, and is part of the National Pilgrim Passport scheme run by Pilgrim Paths of Ireland.
 The flat summit offers views of other major pilgrimage sites: Mount Brandon, and Skellig Michael.